wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 4 Now they sat their engines to work with dreadful violence ; but in about the third part of an hour the barges of the king's ship were overcome ; and more than three score and ten of the men of Britain were slain and maimed : the loss in the privateer was six slain , and about a score wounded.

-5 Now this battle happened in the same month in which more than a thousand men of the warriors of Britain , commanded by the Marquis of Tweedale , were defeated at Black Creek , in Upper Canada , and driven to their strong holds by the men of Columbia , unnder the gallant Bissel.
+5 Now this battle happened in the same month in which more than a thousand men of the warriors of Britain , commanded by the Marquis of Tweedale , were defeated at Black Creek , in Upper Canada , and driven to their strong holds by the men of Columbia , under the gallant Bissel.*

+* General Bissel.

-6 Ten days after which the steam frigate , Fulton the First , was launched forth into the waters at New- York ,
+6 Ten days after which the steam frigate , Fulton the First , was launched forth into the waters at New-York ,

 7 And it came to pass , on the fifteenth day of the first month of the next year , that one of the tall ships of Columbia fell into the hands of the servants of the king ;

 8 And she was called the President , after the title of the chief magistrate of the land of Columbia ; moreover , she was commanded by the gallant Decatur ,

-9 Who , but for an accident that befel his ship the day before , whilst he was moving out of the harbor of New-York , would have outsailed the fleet of Britain , and escaped , as did the brave and persevering Hull , of the Constitution , in the first year of the war.
+9 Who , but for an accident that befel his ship the day before ,* whilst he was moving out of the harbor of New-York , would have outsailed the fleet of Britain , and escaped , as did the brave and persevering Hull , of the Constitution , in the first year of the war.**

+* She was injured by grounding off Sandy Hook.

+** Commodore Hull , in this affair , gained much applause , for his manoeuvres in escaping from the British fleet.

 10 Nevertheless , it was so , that Decatur was , as it were , surrounded by the ships of the king , even five of them ; so one of the vessels , called the Endymion fell upon him , and Decatur fought hard against her , and would have taken her ;